 NOTE: Installation on Iron Pipe.
 Some older homes have iron pipe as their vent material.
 The screws will not penetrate this.
 On metal pipe simply hand tighten the screws evenly until they snug up against the pipe.
 Do not over tighten as the plastic will strip out and you will have to drill another hole location.

 Removing A Critter Quitter®

 In the event that you need to access the vent for plumbing work, simple back the screws out and slide the unit off.
 When finished replace and re-tighten the screws.

 X-Large size custom units are very large, and can have approximately 1 ½ inches of space between the inside of the unit and the vent flashing depending upon the size of the vent.
 The best way to install these is to put the screws in ahead of time about ¼-¾ of the length of the screw.
 Slide the unit onto the vent, backing out the screws if needed.
 Hold the unit so that the top is horizontal and tighten the screws.
 It’s important to get the unit’s internals over the vent so the rain water will drop into the vent and out the homes drainage system.
 Use any of the screw holes around the unit you can access, there are 2 or 3 sets of them depending upon unit length.
 If field cutting make sure the higher holes are in the back.

 X-Large units are made with white PVC unlike our standard units as they are primarily commercially used, They are painted black for residential use which means if they are scratched the white may show through.
 A general flat black spray acrylic should be fine for repair.

-STANDARD SCREW KITS ARE ASSEMBLED BY THE ASSOCIATION FOR RETARDED CITIZENS (ARC) OF VOLUSIA COUNTY, FL.
+STANDARD SCREW KITS ARE ASSEMBLED BY THE ARC OF VOLUSIA COUNTY, FL.